ioBroker/ioBroker.sonus/README.md

 Only 5 seconds after the hot word will be recorded.

 ## Installation on linux
-To compile to snowboy (before the installation of this adapter) you need some linux packages.
+To compile the snowboy (before the installation of this adapter) you need some linux packages, wich can be installed as follow:

 ```
 sudo apt-get install libmagic-dev